sitphp/commands/doc/4_tools.progress_bar_tool.md

 ## Verbosity

-A progress bar can easily be displayed or not depending on the verbosity.
+A progress bar can be displayed or not depending on the verbosity.
 In the following example, the progress bar will only be displayed with the "--verbose", or the "--debug" options.

 ```php
 // In the "handle" method of your command class ...